-Our Jesus Closet is open twice a week.
+Our Clothing Closet is open twice a week.
 Clients select the items their family needs from donations.

 Donations of seasonal clothing as well as all shoes and coats are welcome.
-Donations can be dropped off at any time in the donation receptable in front of the Jesus Closet.
+Donations can be dropped off at any time in the donation receptables in front of the Clothing Closet.
 Please call ahead to ensure someone is available to meet you if you desire a receipt for your donation.

 Volunteers are always needed in this minstry.
-Volunteers can sort donations on Wednesdays from 4:30 – 8:00pm and on Saturday mornings.
-The Jesus Closet is open* on Wednesday afternoons (4:30pm – 6:00pm) and Sundays after church (12pm-1pm).
+Volunteers can sort donations on Mondays through Thursdays from 10am – 1pm.
+The Clothing Closet is open* on Wednesday and Thursday afternoons 10am to 1pm.